Compassion Training | Winter Quarter 2020

-CCARE is excited to offer 3 CCT classes during Autumn Quarter 2019.
-Each class meets for 8 consecutive weeks at Li Ka Shing Center on Stanford campus.
+CCARE is excited to offer 2 Compassion Training classes during Winter Quarter 2020.
+Each class meets for 8 sessions at Li Ka Shing Center on Stanford campus.
 We hope you can join us!

 CE credit fee (if applicable) | $85